gfin5/Telco_Churn_Data/README.md

 The graphs and my analysis of each, as well as my final business recommendations, can be found in the jupyter notebook.

 # Results
-- Sign customers to longer-term contracts
+- Sign customers to longer-term contracts, to decrease churn rate by over 30 percentage points
 - Investigate electronic check payment method to find why more customers are being churned than other payment types.
 Ask those customers for feedback
 - Consider capping monthly charges so they are prohibatively expensive